pslucas0212/dotNet7ForOpenShift/README.md

 ## Prepare our .Net application for OpenShift Container Platform (RHOL)

-Throughtout the tutorial I'll refer to Red Hat OpenShift Local as OpenShift Container platform (OCP).
+Throughout the tutorial I'll refer to Red Hat OpenShift Local as OpenShift Container platform (OCP).
 Use the following command to make the .Net app ready for the OCP build and deploy process.
-The dotnet publish command preps the applicaiton for deployment storing the .Net artifacts in a release folder.
+The dotnet publish command preps the application for deployment storing the .Net artifacts in a release folder.
 The -f switch sets the framework to the .Net 7.0 framework and -c switch defines it as a build configuration.

 ```
 % cd ..